changecoin/changetip-slack/README.md

 /changetip Give @jim a high five for the great work he just did
 ```

+#### What's new?

+We recently improved Slack tipping to utilize Slack slash commands!
+It makes tipping new users vastly less awkward, since recipients no longer have to type `changetip: accept`, and senders no longer have to resend the tip afterwards.
+Also, you can now tip people in private channels and direct messages!

 ## Slack setup

 To enable tipping in slack for your team, 10 seconds of setup is required.
 Click this button: